SammyShaw/SammyShaw.github.io/_posts/2025-03-07-cnn-Toy-Robot.md

 ```

-Thus we have a convenient, and very useful dataframe storing our prediction data (predictions_df).
-A small sample of those 75 rows looks like this:
+Thus we have a convenient dataframe storing our test set prediction data (predictions_df).
+A small sample of those 75 rows in that dataframe looks like this:

 | **actual_label** | **predicted_label** | **predicted_probability** | **filename** | **correct** |
 |---|---|---|---|---|